 The town of Sangkhlaburi is situated close to Burmese territory on the central western plains of Thailand.
 It's nestled around a large lake and surrounded by high mountain peaks.
 If you travel from Kanchanaburi on highway 323, you'll bare witness to some of Thailand's most wondrous natural and historical diversions.

 Ancient burial sites, a classic 13th century Khmer city, the notorious Hellfire Pass, mineral rich hot springs and spectacular waterfalls are just some of the many surprises along the way.

 The outlying area of Sangkhlaburi is also host to a few hill tribe villages and home to the Karen and Mon hill tribes.
-Thailand's longest wooden bridge, wildlife sanctuaries, caves full of bats and the Three Pagodas Pass are even more places to visit here.
+Thailand's longest wooden bridge, wildlife sanctuaries, caves full of bats and the Three Pagodas Pass are more places to visit here.